Laptops

 Examples: MacBook Pro, Surface Book, Galaxy Book Ultra

-How can I tell if my laptop supports USB Type-C charging?
+How can I tell if my laptop supports USB-C charging?

-The easiest way is to check your device specifications in the instruction booklet or manufacturer’s website – look for “USB Type-C charging” or “USB Power Delivery” features.
-Alternatively, check the design of the port used for charging – USB Type-C looks like the image below.
+The easiest way is to check your device specifications in the instruction booklet or manufacturer’s website – look for “USB-C charging” or “USB Power Delivery” features.
+Alternatively, check the design of the port used for charging – USB-C looks like the image below.

 L A T E S T - T E C H